forkd/tesla/README.md

 As the main idea here is to parse a pflog file, and provide that information in a JSON format, there are no queries to retrieve relevant information from that data.
 It should be done in another level, where an analytics tool will process the JSON and answer questions such as the most frequent country or the variation between days.

+Logging data are recorded by default in `app/data/tesla.log`.

 # Database